Kennett Square Historic District

 The Kennett Square Historic District is a national historic district that is located in Kennett Square, Chester County, Pennsylvania.

 It was added to the National Register of Historic Places in 1989.

 History and architectural features

 This district encompasses 507 contributing buildings that are located in the central business district and surrounding residential areas of Kennett Square.
 They are mostly residential and commercial structures that were built between 1875 and 1924 in a variety of popular architectural styles, including Colonial Revival, Victorian, and Federal.
-Notable non-residential buildings include the American Road Machinery complex, Kennett Consolidated School, New Century Club, Baptist church, St. Patrick's Parochial School, former Episcopal Church of the Advent, Friends Home, Bernard Building, and Municipal Building.
+Notable non-residential buildings include the American Road Machinery complex, Kennett Consolidated School, New Century Club, Baptist church, St. Patrick's Parochial School, former Episcopal Church of the Advent, Friends Home, Bernard Building, Chalfont House and Municipal Building.

-It was added to the National Register of Historic Places in 1989.